DiCamillo Companion

 Built / Designed For: Sir Nathaniel Curzon, later 1st Baron Scarsdale

 House & Family History: Built as a modern Roman temple of the arts, the original designs for Kedleston by Matthew Brettingham the Elder and James "Athenian" Stuart were based on the plans for Palladio's unbuilt Villa Mocenigo, published in 1570 in the Venetian architect's influential "The Four Books of Architecture" ("Quattro Libri").
 After Robert Adam replaced Stuart as the house's architect, he created, on Kedleston’s south façade, one of the first modern architectural representations of the famous 4th century AD Arch of Constantine in Rome, the largest Roman triumphal arch ever built (see "Images" section).
 This astonishing facade was also infused by Adam with considerable sculptural symbolism: the four free-standing statues at the very top represent theater, dance, prudence, and hunting; the two roundels represent the sun and the moon; and the two statues in the niches are Flora and Bacchus.
-Inside, Adam's 67-foot-long top-lit marble hall is supported by 20 half-fluted (carved in situ) 25-foot-tall Corinthian columns of cherry-colored veined Nottinghamshire alabaster (mined locally from the Curzon family's quarries at Ratcliffe-on-Soar) with white alabaster capitals based on those of the Temple of Jupiter Stator in the Roman Forum.
-Above the marble hall's alcoves are monochrome panels depicting scenes from Homer; beneath the panels are niches that contain 18th century painted plaster casts of ancient sculpture; and throughout the room there is exceptionally fine Neoclassical plasterwork by Joseph Rose.
+Inside, Adam's 67-foot-long top-lit Marble Hall is supported by 20 fluted (carved in situ) 25-foot-tall Corinthian columns of cherry-colored veined Nottinghamshire alabaster (mined locally from the Curzon family's quarries at Ratcliffe-on-Soar) with white alabaster capitals based on those of the Temple of Jupiter Stator in the Roman Forum.
+Below the Marble Hall's alcoves are monochrome panels depicting scenes from Homer; beneath the panels are niches that contain 18th century painted plaster casts of ancient sculpture; and throughout the room there is exceptionally fine Neoclassical plasterwork by Joseph Rose.
 Next is the saloon, a glorious circular room inspired by the Roman Pantheon.
 With a dome that soars to 62 feet and luscious green scagliola Ionic pilasters lining the walls, everything is a celebration of ancient Rome.
 The rosettes and octagonal compartments in the dome were inspired by the Basilica of Maxentius in Rome and the coffering in the alcoves was copied from the Temple of Venus and Rome in the Roman Forum.
 In a touch from the Italian Renaissance and classical France, the wall sconces depict playing cupids taken from the work of Raphael and Poussin.
-The layout of the marble hall and the saloon are based on the atrium and vestibulum in a Roman palace.
+The layout of the Marble Hall and the saloon are based on the atrium and vestibulum in a Roman palace.
 Kedleston cost the immense sum of £70,000 (approximately £112 million in 2012 values using the labour value commodity index) to complete and contains one of the least altered and most complete sequence of Robert Adam's interiors in England.
-The design of Government House in Calcutta (see "Images" section), home to the viceroy of India, was built between 1799 and 1803 by Marquess Wellesley (brother of the 1st Duke of Wellington) to the designs of Charles Wyatt, and was based on Kedleston Hall.
-When the capital of India was moved to Delhi in 1911 Government House became the residence of the governor of Bengal; the building is now known as the Raj Bhawan.
+The design of Government House in Calcutta (see "Images" section), home to the viceroys of India, was built between 1799 and 1803 by Marquess Wellesley (brother of the 1st Duke of Wellington) to the designs of Charles Wyatt, and was based on Kedleston Hall.
+When the capital of India was moved to Delhi in 1911 Government House became the residence of the governor of Bengal; the building is today known as the Raj Bhawan.
 Kedleston today houses the Indian Museum, which contains a display of artifacts brought back by George, 1st Marquess Curzon, while he was viceroy of India (1899-1905).
-Lord Curzon was a passionate preservationist with a strong sense of his family's history (the Curzon family has lived in this part of Derbyshire since the 12th century) and was responsible for saving a number of important historic structures; however, a little ditty written while he was at Oxford is what has stuck through time about him: "My name is George Nathaniel Curzon, I am a most superior person.
+Lord Curzon was a passionate preservationist with a strong sense of his family's history (the Curzon family has lived in this part of Derbyshire since the 12th century) and was responsible for saving a number of important historic structures; however, a little ditty written about him while he was at Oxford is what has stuck through time: "My name is George Nathaniel Curzon, I am a most superior person.
 My cheek is pink, my hair is sleek, I dine at Blenheim once a week."
 The capital transfer tax upon the 2nd Viscount Scarsdale's death in 1977, in part, led to the National Trust's acquisition of Kedleston in 1987; the house and contents were acquired, and an endowment established, with total funds of £13,981,715, raised by public and private donations.

 Collections: The pair of 17th century silver cisterns originally in the dining room at Kedleston were sold in 1947 (one is today in the collection of the Victoria & Albert Museum, London, and the other is in a private collection).
 The copies on view today at the house were made in the 1980s for the National Trust.
 A set of three silver condiment vases engraved with mythological scenes in the style of Greek vase paintings were made in London 1771-72 by Louisa Courtauld and George Cowles for Nathaniel Curzon for use at Kedleston; they are today in the collection of the Museum of Fine Arts, Boston.
 Also in the collection of the MFA is a silver argyll made by Courtauld and Cowles in London, 1772-73, for Nathaniel Curzon (see "Images" section).
 The 12 painted benches, designed by Robert Adam, and made circa 1788 by John Linnell for the Marble Hall, are based on the Tomb (sarcophagus) of Agrippa in Rome, which Adam visited (see photos in "Images" section).
 The Linnells also executed the four over-the-top drawing room sofas on a nautical theme, which are loosely based on Adam's designs (also see "Images" section).
 The state bed that Robert Adam designed for Kedleston, topped with ostrich feathers, was probably made by the Derby carver James Gravenor in 1768 (see "Images" section).
 Two pendants canvases, painted in 1786 by Wright of Derby (Joseph Wright) for Thomas Gisborne, "Convent of San Cosimato and "View in Dove Dale," are today in the collection at Kedleston.
 See the PDF in the "Related Resources" section for the mid-1950s notes of Cornelius Clarkson Vermeule III, the late scholar of ancient art and classical curator at the Museum of Fine Arts, Boston, on the collection at Kedleston.

 Comments: Kedleston's great rooms are frequently cited as the best in England.
 The north facade has been described as "the grandest Palladian facade in Britain, with few rivals anywhere in the world."
-Olivier Bernier, writing in "The New York Times" on November 20, 1988, called the marble hall "...one of the most glorious rooms ever built."
+Olivier Bernier, writing in "The New York Times" on November 20, 1988, called the Marble Hall "...one of the most glorious rooms ever built."

-• Garden & Outbuildings: The house is set in 800 acres of parkland, complete with 18th century pleasure grounds that includes five lakes, the fishing pavilion, a summer house, and the orangery.
-The fishing pavilion was built 1770-72 to Adam's designs and has exterior stone roundels of putti riding sea monsters carved by George Moneypenny.
+• Garden & Outbuildings: The house is set in 800 acres of parkland, complete with 18th century pleasure grounds that includes five lakes, the Fishing Pavilion, a summer house, and the orangery.
+The Fishing Pavilion was built 1770-72 to Adam's designs and has exterior stone roundels of putti riding sea monsters carved by George Moneypenny.
 Inside, still life paintings of fish and a fishing scene by Zuccharelli adorn the walls.
 In the garden there is an 18th century stone statue of a lion, a copy of the famous Renaissance sculpture made for the Villa Medici in Rome in the 16th century.
 The Kedleston Estate today comprises 6,000 acres.

 Chapel & Church: Adjacent to the house is the 13th century All Saints Church, all that remains of the former village of Kedleston, which was moved from this site to make way for the current house.
 Adjacent to the church is the Gothic style Memorial Chapel, which houses the remains of Kedleston's most famous son, Marquess Curzon, and his first wife, the former Mary Leiter, who died in 1906 at the age of 36.
 Mary, heiress to a Chicago real estate and department store (Marshall Field & Co.) fortune, was one of the most famous American heiresses of the late Victorian era.
 She and her three daughters (she had no sons) were likely part of the inspiration for the fictional characters Lady Grantham and her three daughters from "Downton Abbey."